tendermint/tendermint/spec/abci/apps.md

 ### EvidenceParams.MaxNum

-This is the maximum number of evidence that can be committed to a single block
+This is the maximum number of evidence that can be committed to a single block.

-The product of this and the `MaxEvidenceBytes` must not exceed the size of a block minus it's overhead ( ~ `MaxBytes`)
+The product of this and the `MaxEvidenceBytes` must not exceed the size of a block minus it's overhead ( ~ `MaxBytes`).

-The amount must be a positive number
+The amount must be a positive number.

+### EvidenceParams.ProofTrialPeriod

+This is the duration in terms of blocks that an indicted validator has to prove a correct lock change in the event of amnesia evidence when a validator voted more than once across different rounds.

+This must be positive and less then `EvidenceParams.MaxAgeNumBlocks`.

 ### Updates